Zo3rb/nest_crud_api_v1/README.md

 ## Description

-Just Simple CRUD API (Data Stored and Retrived From Memory) V1.
+Just Simple CRUD API (Data Stored and Retrieved From Memory) V1.
 Will Be Continued Inshallah.